pabloperfer/FlaskApps/README.md

 # FlaskApps
-Basic Flask app that fetches internantional news by using rss feed
+Basic Flask app that fetches international news by using rss feed